 Next, if your roofing material is old or unique, it might be difficult to match it in constructing the addition, creating the possible need to re-roof the entire home.
 Finally, your chosen materials & finishes will have a significant impact on your project pricing.
 Some examples are lots of cabinetry in the bathroom/closet, wood/tile flooring versus carpet, luxury bathroom elements such as a large shower & freestanding tub, and extra features like patio doors, wood deck, or barn-style doors.

-Whole House Remodel Cost
+How much does a Whole House Remodel Cost in Los Angeles?

 $100-300 per square foot

 Whole-house remodels are the most difficult category to estimate because the total remodel cost will largely depend on what’s included.
 Every home is unique and requires a specific scope to accomplish the desired remodel.
 Therefore, the only way to get a true, realistic estimate is to invite several contractors to bid the job (and potentially have an architect design the plans).

 One way to create a rough budget for a whole house remodel in Los Angeles is to separate it into its major components.
 You start with the most expensive parts, which are likely the kitchen and bathrooms, assuming these are all included in the remodel.
 Based on the costs discussed above for each of these components, you can add these up to establish your overall budget.
 Then, you might add in the following elements, depending on which are included in your remodel: flooring, windows, interior/exterior paint, doors, windows, landscape/exterior, any systems such as plumbing, electrical, HVAC, roofing, etc. My “ADU” checklist blog is a good place to consider all the elements you might need in a remodel.